-IAIM aims to enhance immunization managers’ capacity to advance their immunization programs, and the qualified training scholarship subject areas are intended to target critical competencies/skill sets many immunization managers may employ in their roles.
+IAIM aims to enhance immunization managers and professionals' capacity to advance their immunization programs, and the qualified training scholarship subject areas are intended to target critical competencies/skill sets many immunization managers may employ in their roles.

 IAIM Training Scholarship Awards can be applied to the following subject areas:

 The following requirements must be met to be eligible for the IAIM Training Scholarship Program: